-A wheel/tyre marking and barcode reading zone shall be established at the exit of the service parks or RSZs and at the start of the shakedown.
+A wheel/tyre marking and barcode reading zone shall be established at the exit of the service parks or TFZs.
 For the sole purpose of assisting the tyre marking/barcode reading procedure, one team member for each crew may access this zone.